What is a competitive analysis?

 Sign up for any free newsletters your competitors are offering.
 And try filling a cart on their eCommerce site without checking out.

-Then sit back to see what kind of email nurture campaigns they send your way.
+Then sit back to see what email nurture campaigns they send your way.
 Give it a week or two to see how often they contact you and what content they share.